navbar

 Additional Publications

-Apps has written more than 800 articles and columns that have appeared in Wisconsin newspapers and magazines, and in national magazines.
+Apps has written more than 1000 articles and columns that have appeared in Wisconsin newspapers and magazines, and in national magazines.
 He has chapters in several books including an article in the Oxford Companion to United States History.
-Two recent monographs are “Giving Old Barns New Life: Ethnic History and Beauty of Old Barns,” and “Giving Old Barns New Life: Wisconsin’s Changing Farmsteads,” (Both University of Wisconsin-Extension).
+Two monographs are “Giving Old Barns New Life: Ethnic History and Beauty of Old Barns,” and “Giving Old Barns New Life: Wisconsin’s Changing Farmsteads,” (Both University of Wisconsin-Extension).

 Radio, TV